Key Insight

 But here are a set of items that indicate what they think “climate scientists believe” (each statement except the first was preceded with that clause):

-Overwhelming majorities of both Republicans and Democrats are convinced that “climate scientists believe” that CO2 emissions cause the temperature of the atmosphere to go up—probably the most basic fact scientific proposition about climate change.
+Overwhelming majorities of both Republicans and Democrats are convinced that “climate scientists believe” that CO 2 emissions cause the temperature of the atmosphere to go up—probably the most basic fact scientific proposition about climate change.

 In addition, overwhelming majorities of both Republicans and think that “climate scientists believe” that human-caused climate change poses all manner of danger to people and the environment.